Do You Know Which Mattress Is Right For You?

 Latex is the natural sap from a rubber tree … but the sap needs to be converted first, so it can be made into a mattress.

-These additives used in Latex Mattress Production may not be harmful to the health of the general population, but they’re there and should be accounted for when looking at purity, percentages and the “Natural Nature” of a product, which is especially important for people who are already susceptible to allergies, asthma, attention deficit, depression or other sensitivities.
+These additives used in Latex Mattress Production may not be harmful to the health of the general population, but they are there and should be accounted for when looking at purity, percentages and the “Natural Nature” of a product, which is especially important for people who are already susceptible to allergies, asthma, attention deficit, depression or other sensitivities effecting the immune system.

 This brings us to the next question …

-Why Is The Phrase “100% Natural Latex” So Misleading?
+Why Is The Phrase “100% Natural Latex” Misleading?

 The highest amount of natural latex possible in a mattress is 95-97%.
 This means the remaining 3-5% consists of the curing additives that initiate vulcanization, which is the technical name of the chemical process used to harden rubber.